pnut2357/pnut2357.github.io/_posts/2020-11-02-Optimization_methods.md

 <font color='blue'>
 **What you should remember**:
-- Momentum takes past gradients into account to smooth out the steps of gradient descent.
-It can be applied with batch gradient descent, mini-batch gradient descent or stochastic gradient descent.
-- You have to tune a momentum hyperparameter $$\beta$$ and a learning rate $$\alpha$$.
 </font>

+- <font color='blue'> Momentum takes past gradients into account to smooth out the steps of gradient descent.
+It can be applied with batch gradient descent, mini-batch gradient descent or stochastic gradient descent. </font>
+- <font color='blue'> You have to tune a momentum hyperparameter $$\beta$$ and a learning rate $$\alpha$$. </font>

 ## 4 - Adam